About Your Las Vegas RMA Board

 He has been a resident of Las Vegas since early 2006 and is active in the community.
 An avid outdoor and fitness enthusiast, Dave has completed the Las Vegas and St George, Utah marathons.

 Bob has made Southern Nevada his home since 1994.
-He is involved in the Big Brothers and Big Sisters Organization, ALS of Nevada (Lou Gehrig’s Disease) and Alzheimer’s Association of Southern Nevada.
-Bob is a Past President of the RMA Las Vegas Chapter.
+He is involved in ALS of Nevada (Lou Gehrig’s Disease) and Alzheimer’s Association of Southern Nevada.
+Bob is a Past President of the RMA Las Vegas Chapter and a current member of NAIOP, CCIM and CREW.

-Bob and his wife Gay enjoy scuba diving, traveling, boating and motorcycle riding.
+Bob and his wife Gay enjoy scuba diving, traveling and motorcycle riding.

 Candace C. Carlyon, Esq.